michaeldiguiseppi/java_curriculum_personal/Unit-2-Encapsulation/README.md

 - create a `balance()` method that returns the balance
 - create a `deposit()` method that takes an int and adds money to the balance
 - create a `withdraw()` method that takes an int removes that much from the balance
-- refactor the `main` method to work, now that you've made those changes
+- refactor the `main` method and the `Transfer` class to work, now that you've made those changes

 ```
 javac -d bin Encapsulation03.java && java -cp bin galvanize.Encapsulation03